fabiogomezdiaz/refarch-cloudnative-kubernetes/docs/istio/README.md

 kubectl label namespace default istio-injection=enabled
 ```

 You have successfully deployed the Istio chart and enabled automatic sidecar injection on the `default` namespace!
-Before installing the `bluecompute-ce` helm chart, let's first take a look at the changes & considerations we had to make to make the `bluecompute-ce` chart Istio compatible.
+Before installing the `bluecompute` helm chart, let's first take a look at the changes & considerations we had to make to make the `bluecompute` chart Istio compatible.

 ## Deploy Istiofied Bluecompute Helm Chart
-Now that we covered all of the basics concepts and the changes that went into making `bluecompute-ce` Istio-enabled, let's go ahead and deploy it into our Istio-enabled cluster.
+Now that we covered all of the basics concepts and the changes that went into making `bluecompute` Istio-enabled, let's go ahead and deploy it into our Istio-enabled cluster.

 ### Setup Helm Repository
 If you are using IBM Cloud Private 3.1 and later, create an image policy that will allow Docker images from Docker Hub as follows: